 A 2-lb carved jack-o-lantern can hold a candle; a 6-lb or bigger specimen can hold a full lantern.
 Knot a handle from rope.

 Legend also depicts heroes capturing flaming skull spirits in carved pumpkins!
-Wield a 6-lb+ squash (reach C, Min ST=wgt+3) two-handed at DX-4 or Brawling -4; take -5 for the skull spirit’s SM.
+Wield a 6-lb+ squash (reach C, Min ST=wgt+3) two-handed at DX-4, Brawling -4, or Shield -4; take -5 for the skull spirit’s SM.
 Cap it fast!

 Other legends ascribe such abilities only to blessed carved squash.
 (Maybe a dash of holy water will do?)